Towards mitigation of apparent tension between nuclear physics and astrophysical observations by improved modeling of neutron star matter: Equation of state

-{\textit{\textbf{Equation of state.}}} The equation of state of nuclear matter around the nuclear saturation density ($\rho_0$) is described in terms of the nuclear empirical parameters \cite{Piekarewicz:2008nh,Margueron:2017eqc}.
-These are defined from the parabolic expansion of the energy per nucleon $\varepsilon(\rho,\delta)$ of asymmetric nuclear matter as:
+The equation of state of nuclear matter around $\rho_0$ is described in terms of the nuclear empirical parameters \cite{Piekarewicz:2008nh,Margueron:2017eqc}.
+These are defined from the parabolic expansion of the energy per nucleon $e(\rho,\delta)$ of asymmetric nuclear matter as:

 where $e_0(\rho)$ is the energy per nucleon in symmetric nuclear matter that contains equal numbers of neutrons and protons, $e_{\rm sym}(\rho)$ is the nuclear symmetry energy, the energy cost for having asymmetry in the number of neutrons and protons in the system and $\delta=(\rho_n-\rho_p)/\rho$ is the measure of this asymmetry.
-We paramatrize $e_0(\rho)$ and $e_{\rm sym}(\rho)$ around the saturation density $\rho_0$ as:
+We parameterize $e_0(\rho)$ and $e_{\rm sym}(\rho)$ around the saturation density $\rho_0$ as:

 where $\chi \equiv (\rho-\rho_0)/3\rho_0$ quantifies deviation from saturation density.
 In this work, we assume the NS interior to be composed solely of nucleonic matter whose properties can be extrapolated from the saturation characteristics embodied in the nuclear empirical parameters introduced above.
 A review of the experimental determination and theoretical estimation of these parameters can be found in Ref.~\cite{Margueron:2017eqc}.